cetz-package/cetz/src/draw/grouping.typ

 ///
 /// - name (string): The name of the element with the anchors to loop through.
 /// - callback (function): A function that takes the anchor name and can return elements.
+/// - exclude (array): An array of anchor names to not include in the loop.
 #let for-each-anchor(name, callback, exclude: ()) = {
   get-ctx(ctx => {
     assert(